How to Set Up WooCommerce & Sell on WordPress in 8 Steps

 - Virtual: If you are selling a non-physical item, such as a service, and will not need to ship items

-- Short description: A quick summary for your product and appears on the product page under the product name
+- Short description: A quick summary for your product that appears on the product page under the product name

-- Tags: Tags are used as product labels so that customers easily find them in your online store.
+- Tags: Used as product labels so that customers easily find them in your online store

-- Categories: Group products into categories so customers can browse similar items in your store easily.
+- Categories: Group products so customers can browse similar items in your store easily

 Step 6: Personalize Your Store & Select a Theme